NehaDadhich/nehasFoodWorld/recipes/creamy-cheesy-pasta.md

 - Once the flour turns into a pale golden colour.
 Lower the flame and add the cream and milk to the pan.
 - Boil on a lower flame for 3 to 4 minutes and keep stirring it continuously.
 - Add the cheese and keep stirring it continuously and boil for 4 to 5 minutes.
-- Add black pepper powder, dry red chilly flakes and Italian-style herb blend.
+- Add black pepper powder, dry red chilli flakes and Italian-style herb blend.
 - Turn off the flame and add salt to taste.

 *Pasta with vegetables*